diacode/diacode-website/source/blog/2016-01-27-trello-clone-with-phoenix-and-react-pt-7.html.markdown

 When the ```connect``` function is called with a ```token``` as parameter it will verify it, get the user from the token using the ```GuardianSerializer``` we created on [part 3][ded689ff],
 and assign it to the socket so it's available in the channels if we might need it.
-Furthermore, this will also prevent unauthenticated users to connect to the socket.
+Furthermore, this will also prevent unauthenticated users from connecting to the socket.

 ### The user channel
 Now that we have set up the socket, let's move on to the ```UserSocket``` which is very simple: